 - Encourage your child to mix with other children in different supervised activities so they learn to socialise with their peers, take turns and share their toys and books.

 This portfolio is a ‘living document’ that embraces the concepts of Belonging, Being and Becoming from the Early Years Learning Framework.
-Families and educators work together to enhance learning opportunities for children.
+Families and educators work together throughout the year to enhance learning opportunities for children by setting goals and measuring outcomes.

 Information regarding your child’s day will be documented daily for you to view.
 This includes details of sleeping habits, toilet practices, child’s response to the day and any health and safety issues that may have arisen.